Timor-Leste had been a country on my ‘hit list’ for quite a few years, although the reason is perhaps surprising.

 Many years ago, when the Internet was in its infancy in terms of general use, I spent two years at University (I never graduated, because I quickly realised that a degree in Social & Economic History was virtually worthless and I’d be better off getting a job sooner rather than later.
-Also, lazy).
+Also, ADHD.).
 Students everywhere are prone to picking up on perceived governmental wrongdoings, especially if the government in question is a far-off dictatorship.
-And so it was while I was at Uni-the big international talking point at the time amongst the External Affairs group was the situation in East Timor (which was about as far from the UK as it was possible to get and still be concerned about – I’m not convinced I’ve ever heard students criticising Fiji’s coups, and I’m unconvinced any trouble in Cook Islands would be on the radar of any student movement); as a result the name of the country lodged itself in my memory even if at the time the whole concept of ‘External Affairs’ passed me by (I was never a ‘politically active’ student.
+And so it was while I was at Uni.
+The big international talking point at the time amongst the External Affairs group was the situation in East Timor (which was about as far from the UK as it was possible to get and still be concerned about – I’m not convinced I’ve ever heard students criticising Fiji’s coups, and I’m unconvinced any trouble in Cook Islands would be on the radar of any student movement); as a result the name of the country lodged itself in my memory even if at the time the whole concept of ‘External Affairs’ passed me by (I was never a ‘politically active’ student.
 I did rag week once; that was as interesting as it got for me).

 What happened here is a story of colonial indifference, cold war politics, and a general patronising attitude amongst world powers.
 No-one really comes out of it all that well – the surprise is that Timor-Leste came out of it at all.

 It all started with the UN enshrining the concept of the right of colonies to self-determination, in a 1960 charter.
 Timor-Leste was, at that time, part of the Portuguese empire (apparently the 3rd largest colony at that time, presumably after Angola and Mozambique, which says a lot about the size of the Portuguese Empire), however although the charter was passed in principle, Portugal’s view seems to have been that Timor-Leste was an integral part of Portugal and not a colony, so were reluctant to do anything with it.